 If you can extract yourself from the pool and hot tub, it only gets better dry-side.
 How about an evening in the cinema room with 90” projector TV and comfy sofas?
 Don’t skimp on the prosecco or popcorn.
 Pick from the movie library or raid the listings on Sky Q, Amazon Prime Video and Netflix.

 Choice of viewing required?
 You’ve another wall TV in the living room.
 Stream the superfast BT Wi-Fi.
-Make it a games night on the Playstation.
 Set up your soundtrack on the Bose sound system.
 Make your own music on the banana-flavoured piano.
 Or simply escape to the book nook to uncork and unwind.

 The dining table, with its views over the balcony to the moors and marshes beyond, seems to require its own postcode.
 You’ll get all 20 of you around it.
 From there, it’s just a short stagger to the comfy sofas and living-room TV, where you’ll go to loosen your belt and sip a well-earned Nespresso.